Loading, please wait...

-With car hire in Switzerland prices starting at £31.55* per day, we'll take the hassle out of finding the best car hire deals for you, even at the last minute, so you can relax and look forward to your trip.
+There's so much more to this Alpine country than chocolate and cuckoo clocks.
+Book your Switzerland car hire with Holiday Extras and explore snow-capped mountains, lakes and valleys.
+With car hire in Switzerland, we'll take the hassle out of finding the best car hire deals for you, even at the last minute, so you can relax and look forward to your trip.

 Car Rental Locations in Switzerland